 "If there is no struggle, there is no progress...power concedes nothing without a demand." - Frederick Douglass

 NACA will continue to initiate both local and national campaigns.
-A current national campaign is against the brokers, lenders and investment bankers who victimized homeowners with predatory unaffordable mortgages.
-When we identify the institutions that refuse to respond to the needs of the homeowners we will attack them like we did in our previous campaigns.
+When we identify those institutions that refuse to respond to the needs of homeowners we will stand up and organize collective action, like we did in our previous campaigns.